ExLibrisGroup/primo-explore-package/VIEW_CODE/js/README.md

-##Concept
+## Concept

-- When You want to add your own JavaScript functionality - you will need to plug-in to placeholder Directives we added to the system.
+- When You want to add your own JavaScript functionality - you will need to plug-in to placeholder Directives we added to the system, by creating your own placeholder Directive.
-- Those directive are added as the last child element for every Primo directive (defined by the `prm-` prefix)
+- Those directives are added as the last child element for every Primo directive (defined by the `prm-` prefix)
 - The placeholder directives are injected (as input) with the Controller of their parent, thus have access to the data model of the parent directive
 - Use the examples below as starting points for your JavaScript plug-in directives
 - Learn about Angular Directives to better understand the different abilities this workflow offers